victory-4-ever/victory-4-ever/README.md

 I am a Finance and Accounting professional with extensive experience in accounting, financial reporting, auditing, reconciliation, and financial analysis.

+I use data to identify trends, investigate variances, support decision-making, and communicate business insights.

 I am developing my career in Data Analytics, with a focus on using data to generate insights, identify trends, support decision-making, and improve business performance.

 # 🛠️ Data Analytics Skills

 - Microsoft Excel
 - Power BI
+- SQL
 - Data Cleaning
 - Data Analysis
 - Data Visualization